 Posing for prejudging: Quarter Turns (to the right), Front Double Biceps, Front Lat Spread, Side Chest, Rear Double Biceps, Rear Lat Spread, Side Triceps, Overhead Abdominals, Most Muscular.
 Optional poses include-Side Hamstring curl, Stand-on-Calves, Serratus Side.
 Also optional: 1-minute of free posing.

 This group is for athletes that want to put on more muscularity then Physique, but not to the extreme of a bodybuilder.
 Classic Physique bridges the gap between Bodybuilder and Physique.
 The judges look for fit athletes that display symmetry, proper shape, muscularity, and over-all conditioning, as well as stage presence and personality.
-Extreme muscularity will be marked down.
+The prominent V-Taper shall be more definite compared to men's bodybuilding.
+The focus in Classic Physique is on the classic physique posing, presentation, and execution of classic poses.
+Extreme muscularity, vascularity, separation, and striations will be marked down.
 Tan will be considered.
 Attire: solid color spandex shorts

-Posing for prejudging: Quarter Turns (to the right), Front Double Biceps, Side Chest, Rear Double Biceps, Abdominals and thighs, 3 classic poses of athletes choice-Most Muscular is excluded
+Posing for prejudging: Quarter Turns (to the right), Front Double Biceps, Side Chest (unclenched hands), Rear Double Biceps, Abdominals and thighs, 3 classic poses of athletes choice-Most Muscular and mandatory poses are excluded.

 Physique (Men): Judges will be looking for fit athletes that display proper shape and symmetry combined with muscularity and overall conditioning.
 This is not a bodybuilding contest, extreme muscularity will not be rewarded.
 Judges are looking for the athlete with the best stage presence and poise that conveys his personality to the audience.
+Evidence of abs muscles should be prevalent.
+The athlete must present a wide back with depth and a defined "V"-Taper to the waist.
+Defined roundness in the delts and evidence of muscle separation.
 Tan will be considered.
 Attire: Board Shorts.
 Shorts must be above the knee in length and can be one inch below the belly button.
 No spandex or logos permitted, with the exception of a manufactures logo such as Nike or Adidas for example.